Minimal simplicial degree $d$ self-maps of $\mathbb{S}^{n-1}\times \mathbb{S}^1$: Preliminaries

 \begin{itemize} \item{} There is a bijection between $V(\partial \Gamma)$ and the set of boundary vertices of $\Gamma$.

 \item{} Two vertices $u_1,u_2 \in V(\partial \Gamma)$ are joined in $\partial \Gamma$ by an edge of color $j$ if and only if $u_1$ and $u_2$ are joined in $\Gamma$ by a path consisting of edges alternately colored $j$ and $n$. \end{itemize} It is known that, every compact PL $n$-manifold $M$ admits a gem, i.e., an $(n+1)$-colored graph (either an $(n+1)$-regular colored graph or an $(n+1)$-colored graph with boundary) that represents $M$ (see \cite{bb21, fgg86} for more details).
+For the study of topological properties of low-dimensional manifolds via colored graphs, see \cite{cc21, cm16}.
+Additionally, the notion of colored graphs for singular manifolds was introduced in \cite{ccg18}.